8 Incredibly Effective Ways to Teach Children Respect and Politeness

-When we teach and model respectful conduct, we are instilling fundamental values such as kindness, thoughtfulness, honesty, empathy, and appreciation.
+When we teach and model respectful behaviour, we are instilling fundamental values such as kindness, thoughtfulness, honesty, empathy, and appreciation.

-While you may have a firm foundation of manners and conduct when you first start out, it’s simple for youngsters to fall off track when they’re among other people.
+While you may have a firm foundation of manners and behaviour when you first start out, it’s simple for childrens to fall off track when they’re among other people.
 Fortunately, with a little guidance from Mom and Dad, it’s just as easy to get back on track.

-We were able to immediately improve our situation at home.
+We were able to immediately improve (growth mindset) our situation at home.

 - Re-instilling excellent manners and rewarding them for being courteous.

-- Before we went anyplace, we established conduct expectations.
+- Before we went anyplace, we established behaviour expectations.